Microscope Dentistry & Root Canal Treatment Adelaide

 Crowns and veneers prepared under a microscope are precise and smooth with good margins, essential for a long lasting crown.

 Remember that in restorative dentistry, a precise job is long lasting and thus conservative.
-If for example a poorly fitting crown has to be redone once or twice over a 20year period as opposed to one which lasts the 20 then it of obvious that the one crown is by far more conservative since every time the tooth is reprepared, more tooth is inevitably cut.
+If for example a poorly fitting crown has to be redone once or twice over a 20 year period as opposed to one which lasts the 20 years then it is obvious that the one crown is by far the more conservative since every time the tooth is reprepared, more tooth is inevitably cut.
 The less tooth that you have to cut to achieve the desired result the better off is the patient by having more vital tooth structure and financially too.
 Why redo 2 or 3 times when once is enough.

 Endodontics or Root Canals as is colloquially known really should not be done without a microscope.
 All endodontists use one as routine.
 You see all the way down the canal, unusual anatomy of the canals, cracks and the hidden accessory canals.
 The final filling is precise and you see if the canal really is dry before filling it up.

 The patient benefits of Microscope dentistry are endless.